Adele has been a youth librarian for 20 years. She enjoys reading stories to kids and performing puppet shows.

 An Easy One or Two Person Puppet Show for Christmas

-This puppet play is about 7 minutes long and is designed for children ages 2-6, though it could work for a little older audience as well.
+This puppet play is about seven minutes long and is designed for children ages two to six, though it could work for an older audience as well.
 You will need an animal puppet, an elf (can be printed onto card stock), and some jingle bells.
 It works best to have two people performing, but it can be adapted for a one-person show.

 Items Needed to Perform the Show